 Collectively, we could make a real difference in more pressing issues like pollution and climate health.

-You do not need to be an extremist against consumerism to make headway into a more sustainable life.
+You need not be an extremist against consumerism to make headway into a more sustainable life.
 But, consider how much money you spend on things that hurt your health.
 Read these tips about sustainable shopping!

 Sustainable living is not the most popular lifestyle.
-It isn’t supportive of the latest fashions, and few businesses make money off your choice to be environmentally responsible and more self-sufficient.
+It doesn’t support the latest fashions, and few businesses make money off your choice to be environmentally responsible and more self-sufficient.

-Thankfully, with more discoveries in science and technology that add to this body of knowledge, the importance of eco-friendly and sustainable living are on the upward trend.
-Did you know that you can even reduce food waste simply by adding more fruits and vegetables to your diet?
+Thankfully, with more discoveries in science and technology that add to this body of knowledge, the importance of eco-friendly and sustainable living is on an upward trend.
+Did you know you can reduce food waste simply by adding more fruits and vegetables to your diet?

 However, having and applying this knowledge are two different things.
-We are creatures of habit, and that means change can be hard.
-In a society with everything at our fingertips, choosing to live a slower life is challenging.
+We are creatures of habit, and that means change can be challenging.
+In a society with everything at our fingertips, living a slower life is complicated.

-I urge you to not wait until the day you receive a diagnosis to make changes to your lifestyle.
-You have the power to prevent chronic illness by making a few adjustments now.
+I urge you not to wait until the day you receive a diagnosis to make changes to your lifestyle.
+You can prevent chronic illness by making a few adjustments now.
 Prevention is the key to a long, beautiful life.

 Key Takeaways on How Sustainable Living Affects Your Health

-- Choosing sustainably-sourced foods for a nutrient-dense diet lowers your risk of developing a chronic disease by nourishing the microbiome and supporting gene health (6).
+6. Choosing sustainably sourced foods for a nutrient-dense diet lowers your risk of developing a chronic disease by nourishing the microbiome and supporting gene health (6).

 References and Further Reading

 Did you know that the gut microbiota in a person with diabetes, obesity, or MS has a different profile than a healthy person’s microbiome?
-These diseases can be diagnosed just by looking at what is living inside our guts.
+These diseases can be diagnosed just by looking at what is living inside our gut.
 Pendulum Therapeutics is ahead of the curve with these three probiotics, and you can buy them without a prescription.
 I reduced my weight and insulin sensitivity with Glucose Control.
-I highly recommend it! – Tara
+I use it and trust it. – Tara

-This post was all about how natural and sustainable living are vital ways to prevent chronic illness.
+This post was about how natural and sustainable living are vital ways to prevent chronic illness.

-Would you like to learn more about how you can live a more sustainable life?
-Check out more articles below.
+Would you like to learn more about how you can live a healthy and more sustainable life?
+Check out these articles!